dilner1/Portfolio_one/README.md

 ## Responsive Elements

-Had an issue with the form sections text and email boxes as they would not line up in the centre of the page. this was not an issue with the inquiery section that contains the radio buttons
+Had an issue with the form sections text and email boxes as they would not line up in the centre of the page. this was not an issue with the inquiery section that contains the radio buttons.
+The problem was more pronounced when used on tablet and desktop, so originally I used margin with percentages to fix this however it still persisted, tried padding and changing different display element types.

+The issue stopped when I removed the display element, the natural flow of the page correted the mistake as it was already responsive.
+This has taught me it is very easy to over code something.